taoroalin/traverse-text/readme.md

 ## Pulling in other text sources

-I plan to pull in text from a lot of different sites such as blogs, twitter, ect, so that their full text can be referenced and searched from within Micro Roam.
+I plan to pull in text from a lot of different sites such as blogs, twitter, ect, so that their full text can be referenced and searched from within Traverse Text.

 Key point is that it doesn't crawl between sites on its own.
 You find a site you like on your own, and it brings in that specific site.